Sanyella/FVTT-Custom-Journal-Theming/README.md

 - **Bug**: The drop down for the "default" journal sheet doesn't currently work.
 I have yet to find out why, so please be patient.
 Rest assured, individual sheet themes *are* working.

-- **Compatibility issues**: Compatibility with One Journal is not planned for the near future, so sorry about that.
-Maybe after I manage to take this module to a more generally polished version.

 *Theme-specific issues aren't going to be listed here, but will be available and appropriately tagged in the GitHub issues.*